Social networking sites such as Instagram and Snapchat are very popular with young people, even those who are of primary age.

-- Online friendship: remind your pupils to only add people they know in the offline world to their contact lists on social networking sites.
+- Online friendship: remind your pupils to only add and accept people they know in the offline world to their contact lists on social networking sites.

 - Consider the photos you upload: remind pupils to consider the impact that photos may have online, the attention that may be drawn to the photo, and who can see the photo.
 They should always ensure that they ask permission from others before posting pictures of them online.

 - Know how to report: educate your pupils about how to report abusive comments or illegal activity on social networking sites.
 Popular social networking sites allow you to report a comment or user who is potentially breaking their terms and conditions, by clicking on a report button or sending the site an email.
 If pupils have concerns about cyberbullying then they should speak to a trusted adult.
 If they have concerns about online grooming, then they should report it to the Child Exploitation and Online Protection centre (CEOP) and also tell a trusted adult.